venomlinux/scratchpkg/README.md

 You can also use headers (except for description, as it needs for search function of `scratch`) as array, example: depends=(package1 package2 package3).

+*Note:* When create new package, its recommended to build using fakeroot first to make sure the build script is not broken and leave untracked file inside system

-#### Format
+#### Format:

-* `description`: short description for package
+* `description`: Short description for package
-* `backup`: file need backup when upgrading package
+* `backup`: File need backup when upgrading package (without leading with '/')
-* `conflict`: specify package conflict, separate with space
+* `conflict`: Specify package conflict, separate with space
-* `depends`: dependencies and runtime dependencies, separate with space
+* `depends`: Dependencies and runtime dependencies, separate with space
-* `makedepends`: make dependencies, need only when build package, no need when install prebuit package, separate with space
+* `makedepends`: Make dependencies, need only when build package, no need when install prebuit package, separate with space
-* `noextract`: specify file no need to extract, separate with space
+* `noextract`: Specify file no need to extract, separate with space

-* `name`: package name, need same as port directory
+* `name`: Package name, need same as port directory
-* `version`: package's version
+* `version`: Package's version
-* `release`: package's release version, useful when build script need change with same same package version
+* `release`: Package's release version, useful when build script need change with same same package version
-* `options`: package's build options, see 'Package options' for available options
+* `options`: Package's build options, see 'Package options' for available options
-* `source`: package's source urls, separate with space, can use as '$name-$version.tar.gz::https://github.com/achieve/$version.tar.gz
+* `source`: Package's source urls, separate with space, can use as '$name-$version.tar.gz::https://github.com/achieve/$version.tar.gz

 ## Package options